Amber Tamblyn: Politics

+In October 2023, Tamblyn signed the Artists4Ceasefire open letter to President Joe Biden, calling for a ceasefire between Israel and Gaza.

+In September 2025, Tamblyn was criticized for her comments on Bluesky in response to the assassination of Charlie Kirk.
+Referring to the Newsweek article "Trump Ally Charlie Kirk Suggests Children Should Watch Public Executions", she responded with "Wish Granted".

 Relationship with parents

-In June 2021, Tamblyn wrote an essay in The New York Times expressing solidarity with Britney Spears' effort to end the conservatorship controlling her life.
-Tamblyn wrote that she became financially successful when she turned 21 and starred in Joan of Arcadia.
-Her father became her co-manager, and her mother her business manager.
-She wrote that having her parents on the payroll damaged their relationship, that she was "everybody's ATM" and that her money "paid for our vacations, dinners out, and sometimes even the bills.
-When it finally came time to disentangle our personal and professional relationships, it was deeply painful for all three of us."
+In June 2021, Tamblyn wrote an essay in The New York Times expressing solidarity with Britney Spears's effort to end the conservatorship controlling her life.
+Tamblyn wrote that she became financially successful when she turned 21 and starred in Joan of Arcadia, after which her father became her co-manager and her mother her business manager.
+She wrote that having her parents on the payroll damaged their relationship, and that her money "paid for our vacations, dinners out, and sometimes even the bills.
+When it finally came time to disentangle our personal and professional relationships, it was deeply painful for all three of us".
+But Tamblyn wrote that she, unlike Spears, "had a healthy and loving relationship with my parents, for the most part" and her parents "were supportive and ethical in every way".
+When the "circle of those I supported opened up to include extended family members and friends.
+I was the one they came to for a small loan or in an emergency, the one who always picked up the check", "using money to make people happy, or fix problems, or appease my guilt", she recounted that she felt like "everybody's ATM: a bank that was, nonetheless, unconditionally loved".